oakaigh/cogs108-wi21-group068/README.md

 Your project proposal and final project will be graded based solely on the corresponding project notebooks in this repository.

-Template Jupyter notebooks have been included.
-Be sure to change XXX to your group's group number in the file names.
-For each due date, make sure you have a notebook present in this repository by each due date with the following name (where XX is replaced by your group number):
+Template Jupyter notebooks have been included. ~~Be sure to change XXX to your group's group number in the file names.~~ For each due date, make sure you have a notebook present in this repository by each due date with the following name ~~(where XX is replaced by your group number)~~:

-- `ProjectProposal_groupXXX.ipynb`
+- `ProjectProposal_group068.ipynb`
-- `DataCheckpoint_groupXXX.ipynb`
+- `DataCheckpoint_group068.ipynb`
-- `EDACheckpoint_groupXXX.ipynb`
+- `EDACheckpoint_group068.ipynb`
-- `FinalProject_groupXXX.ipynb`
+- `FinalProject_group068.ipynb`

 This is *your* repo.
 You are free to manage the repo as you see fit, edit this README, add data files, add scripts, etc. So long as there are the four files above on due dates with the required information, the rest is up to you all.